dontworryjohn/aws-bootcamp-cruddur-2023/journal/week8.md

 - It is a good practice to create a folder for the lambda codes for each project so it is to refer to which project belongs the code.

 - The THUMBING_BUCKET_NAME must be unique as this will refer to the s3 bucket. change the name of the bucket with your domain (for example assets.example.com)

+- This file will be copied with the extension ".env" and will be necessery for thumbing-serverless-cdk-stack file.

 if you launch the **cdk synth** the result will be something similar to this: